Fresh thinking for the creative, cultural and community sectors

 Book a one-off introductory taster session with me

-Would you like to know more about how your business can support your neurodiverse team members and c
+Would you like your neurodiverse team members to thrive?

 Are you anxious about hiring or managing a neurodiverse team member?
 Are you struggling to get your manager to consistently apply reasonable adjustments?
 Do you want to know more about how to support neurodiverse colleagues to apply for Access to Work?

-I offer facilitated participatory training that will guide you to developing systems and processes that don't just help your ND team members thrive and contribute for a day or a week, but which stick because you co-created them to work in your organisation.
+I offer facilitated participatory training and action learning sets that will guide you to developing systems and processes that don't just help your ND team members thrive and contribute for a day or a week, but which stick because you co-created them to work in your organisation.

 Contact me for a no-obligation chat to about how I could help